daostack/arc.js_legacy/docs/Home.md

   });
 ```

 You can use the Arc.js [ConfigService](Configuration) to set the provider host and port that web3 uses to connect your applicaton to the net when not using MetaMask.
-But you can also tell `InitializeArcJs` to use the settings stored in the Arc.js `truffle.js` file for mainnet (live), kovan, ropsten and ganache.
+But you can also tell `InitializeArcJs` to use default Arc.js settings for mainnet (live), kovan, ropsten and ganache.
 Here is an example of telling Arc.js to use its default settings for Kovan:

 ```javascript
 await InitializeArcJs({